jschwxrz/toaster-optimization/README.md

 5. prepare to cry: hill climbing + gradient ascent + repeated search

    - Executes a comprehensive search to determine all optima, while exclusively returning the supreme global optimum.
+   - not optimal algorithm to solve this problem!
+A genetic algorithm would be more suited in this case!